exakat/exakat/docs/Rules.rst

 ######################

-When using a `'break <http://php.net/manual/en/control-structures.break.php>`_, the argument of the operator must be a positive non-null integer literal or be omitted.
+When using a `break <http://php.net/manual/en/control-structures.break.php>`_, the argument of the operator must be a positive non-null integer literal or be omitted.

 Other values were acceptable in PHP 5.3 and previous version, but this is now reported as an error.